swiftlang/swift-evolution/proposals/0000-custom-executors.md

 reliably abandon a thread when they need to wait for something to complete.
-Similarly, the design avoids operations which rely on blocking threads on arbitrary future work, like the traditional condition variable primitive, becausse allowing widespread thread-blocking of this sort can easily starve a fixed-width thread pool or even lead to deadlock.
+Similarly, the design avoids operations which rely on blocking threads on arbitrary future work, like the traditional condition variable primitive, because allowing widespread thread-blocking of this sort can easily starve a fixed-width thread pool or even lead to deadlock.